ivanprates/2019_gh_pumilio/README.md

 By Ivan Prates, Andrea Paz, Jason L. Brown, and Ana C. Carnaval.

 The following information is provided:
-- R scripts used to prepare and filter the data and perform the analyses.
+1. R scripts used to prepare and filter the data and perform the analyses.
-- Matrices of alkaloid composition dissimilarity, estimated ant assemblage dissimilarity, genetic distances between poison frog populations, and geographic distances between sites.
+2. Matrices of alkaloid composition dissimilarity, estimated ant assemblage dissimilarity, genetic distances between poison frog populations, and geographic distances between sites.
-- Outputs from multiple matrix regression with randomization (MMRR) and linear regression analyses.
+3. Outputs from multiple matrix regression with randomization (MMRR) and linear regression analyses.
-- Supplementary Information:
+4. Supplementary Information:
-Text S1: Decisions on alkaloid and ant data.
+- Text S1: Decisions on alkaloid and ant data.
-Table S1.
+- Table S1.
 Alkaloid data.
-Table S2.
+- Table S2.
 Ant locality data.
-Table S3.
+- Table S3.
 Optimized parameters used in individual species distribution models.

-A version of this manuscript was previously uploaded as a preprint to bioRxiv (7 July 2019) and can be found at:
+A version of this manuscript was previously uploaded as a preprint to bioRxiv (July 2019) and can be found at:

 https://www.biorxiv.org/content/10.1101/695171v2